dev-itbs/D8-T8-NFC-CARD-READER-API/ERROR_CODES_GUIDE.md

   "key": "FFFFFFFFFFFF"
 }

-# Solution 3: Use direct authentication (one step)
-{
-  "use_pass": true,
-  "key_mode": 0,
-  "key": "FFFFFFFFFFFF"
-}

-# Solution 4: If card uses custom key, provide it
+# Solution 3: If card uses custom key, provide it
 {
   "key": "A1A2A3A4A5A6"  ← Your card's actual key
 }